Close

 Circuit Board

-Custom chipset for glucose measurement with 14-day data continuously streamed by Bluetooth
+Custom chipset for glucose measurment with 14-day data continuosly streamed by Bluetooth

 Bottom plastic housing